The Cost of Food

 So what are these ingredients?
 Things like xantham gum, guar gum, emulsifiers and glycerine.
 Palm stearin, palm kernel oil and emulsifiers.
 (Here I need to say that every time I type this list into my laptop my computer changes the word to another because IT DOESN’T RECOGNIZE THE WORD AS AN ACTUAL WORD.
 And what does that say about it being an actual food???)

-These ingredients mimick real food, food like eggs, milk and cream.
+These ingredients mimic real food - food like eggs, milk and cream.
 But they do so in a much cheaper way.
 Think about ice cream.
 When you make ice cream at home, you do so by adding milk, sugar and salt.
-You churn and churn and churn and churn (I’m assuming we all remember how long it took??) which is essentially whipping it in an ice bath until it became a semi-soft frozen treat that was worth every single calorie ever even THOUGHT about.
+You churn and churn and churn and churn (I’m assuming we all remember how long it took in the summers when we were kids??) which is essentially whipping it in an ice bath until it became a semi-soft frozen treat that was worth every single calorie ever even THOUGHT about.
 And how long did that ice cream last?
 I mean, I know there was never any left over but really?
 How long would it have lasted if you hadn’t eaten it all right then and there?
 Well we made some last summer just to make sure Marshall had the experience and we DIDN’T eat it all.
 We put the remaining amount in the freezer and got it back out the next day.
 It was sub-par but we ate it anyway.
 The next day (48 hours after making it) it was crystallized and really not enjoyable.
 (I mean it would do in a pinch but not at its best.)

 Contrast that with the ice cream you get from the grocery store that could be frozen for YEARS and then when you try to scoop it out it’s so hard you can barely get the task accomplished and then it never really truly completely melts in your bowl.
-It’s because the ultra-processed ingredients that make up the industrialized ice cream (or “ice milk”) are cheaper alternatives of the real ingredients.
+It’s because the ultra-processed ingredients in the commercial/industrialized ice cream.
+The ingredients that make up the industrialized ice cream (or “ice milk”) are cheaper alternatives of the real ingredients.
+They’re fakes.
 These ultra-processed alternatives are generally extracted from crops grown for other purposes (animal feed or the beauty industry or even for the automotive industry) and are highly subsidized by governments which makes them cheap.
 And also more science than food if you want to argue the point. 😉

 Food scientists say they can replace almost any ingredient with a cheap modified version of the real ingredient.
 For instance (and you can look this up online or read about it in multiple books), in the 1930s Kraft Foods began using ultra-processed ingredients in the production of mayonnaise.
 They used a paste of corn and arrowroot starches in place of eggs and oil because the modified/processed ingredients were cheaper than eggs and oil but still gave “the same creamy mouth-feel” (Ultra—Processed People, p.
 21).
-Kraft Foods really paved the way for itself and other companies to research and then use modified/processed ingredients as food ingredients to change the food landscape.
+Kraft Foods really paved the way for itself and other companies to research and then use modified (processed) ingredients as food ingredients which completely changed the food landscape, especially what you see in the grocery stores.
 These modifications brought about “food” that’s cheaper to make, takes longer to degrade and therefore better for the companies and their profit margins.
 And some people think better for consumers.
 After all, these foods are cheaper to purchase, right?

 You can also purchase high-quality food grown and raised as locally as possible and not take ANY prescriptions.
 It’s really your choice and you get to vote for your choice three times each day with your dollars!